School Support Services

 Must I enroll my family member with special needs in EFMP?

 Yes, if you are an active duty family and someone in your family qualifies for the program enrollment is MANDATORY!
-Active duty service members will be screened for suitability prior to approval for accompanied travel.
+Active duty service member will be screened for suitability prior to approval for accompanied travel.
 If the accompanying exceptional family member is enrolled in the EFMP, their needs will be considered early in the assignment process to ensure that medical and educational services are available.
-If their needs are only identified during the mandatory screening process, often the assignment will be delayed while their needs are coordinated with the gaining location.
+If their needs are only indentified during the mandatory screening process often the assignment will be delayed while their needs are coordinated with the gaining location.

 How does a service member enroll in the program?